 Budget Day 2025 and the 2026 Tax Plan mainly confirm the policy previously pursued for the automotive sector.
-There are no major surprises, but the tax measures underline the structural decarbonization of the vehicle fleet.
-Examples include the phasing out of tax benefits for electric cars, the legal anchoring of the BPM decarbonization and the introduction of a pseudo-final levy for fossil fuel lease cars.
+There are no major surprises, but the tax measures underline the structural decarbonisation of the vehicle fleet.
+Examples include the phasing out of tax benefits for electric cars, the legal anchoring of the BPM decarbonisation and the introduction of a pseudo-final levy for fossil fuel lease cars.
 In this update, we explain the relevant proposals.
 For an overview of other tax measures announced on Budget Day 2025, please refer to our general Budget Day page.

 Car taxes